-As a natural extension of the sparsity with nonzero entries arbitrarily spread throughout the signal, we can consider the sparse signals exhibit additional structure in the form of the nonzero entries occurring in clusters.
+As a natural extension of the sparsity with non-zero entries arbitrarily spread throughout the signal, a sparse signal can exhibit additional structure where the non-zero entries occur in clusters.
 Such signals are referred to as block sparse \cite{de,ekb,em}.
-Block sparse model appears in many practical scenarios, such as when dealing with multi-band signals \cite{me2}, in measurements of gene expression levels \cite{pvmh}, and in colour imaging \cite{mw}.
-Moreover, block sparse model can be used to treat the problems of multiple measurement vector (MMV) \cite{ch,crek,em,me1} and sampling signals that lie in a union of subspaces \cite{bd2,em,me2}.
+Block sparse signals appear in many practical situations, such as when dealing with multi-band signals \cite{me2}, in measurements of gene expression levels \cite{pvmh}, and in color imaging \cite{mw}.
+Moreover, block sparse model can be used to treat the problems of multiple measurement vector \cite{ch,crek,em,me1} and sampling signals that lie in a union of subspaces \cite{bd2,em,me2}.
 The corresponding block sparse signal recovery algorithms have been developed to make explicit use of the block structure to achieve better reconstruction performance, such as the mixed $\ell_2/\ell_1$ norm recovery algorithm \cite{ekb,em,sph}, the mixed $\ell_q/\ell_1$ ($q\geq 1$) norm recovery algorithm \cite{ev}, group lasso \cite{yl} or adaptive group lasso \cite{lbw}, iterative reweighted $\ell_2/\ell_1$ recovery algorithms \cite{zb}, the block version of OMP algorithm \cite{ekb} and the model-based CS algorithms \cite{bcdh}.